StarryShark/eslint-config-sumitgoelpw/README.md

-# eslint-config-sumitgoelpw
+# This project has been deprecated.

-Yet another shareable ESLint config
+eslint-config-sumitgoelpw - Yet another shareable ESLint config

 ## Installation